U.S. farmers are saturating wheat crops with the herbicide Roundup as a desiccant before each harvest, causing an increase in wheat-related ailments.

-Origins: On 13 November 2014, the Healthy Home Economist web site published an article by Sarah Pope asserting that the reason people sometimes (but not always) experience digestive ailments after consuming wheat in the U.S. is because U.S. wheat farmers engage in "desiccation," the practice of spraying wheat fields with Monsanto's Roundup brand herbicide (glyphosate) prior to harvest in order to ensure even ripening and easier harvesting:
+On 13 November 2014, the web site “Healthy Home Economist” published an article by Sarah Pope, which reported that the reason people sometimes (but not always) experience digestive ailments after consuming wheat in the U.S. is that American farmers disproportionately practice spraying wheat the herbicide glyphosate (RoundUp) to modify the time of a wheat harvest:

 Standard, recommended wheat harvest protocol in the United States is to drench the wheat fields with Roundup several days before the combine harvesters work through the fields as withered, dead wheat plants are less taxing on the farm equipment and allow for an earlier and easier harvest.